We will work with you and your local planning authorities.

 Allocated chargers are installed in a residents designated parking bay or installed on a buildings driveway.
 Allocated chargers are for sole use of the tenant and a single phase 7kW is perfectly acceptable for this kind of charging requirement.

 A 3 phase supply will enable you to install a 22kW communal charger which can typically keep around 14 electric vehicles on the road.
-This can therefore be a significantly more cost effective charger for a housing developer to install, than it would to install an equivalent 14 properties with a dedicated 7kW charging point.
+This can therefore be a significantly more cost effective charger for a property manager or management company to install, than it would to install an equivalent 14 properties with a dedicated 7kW charging point.

 Comparison based on 14 electric vehicles being served power:

-Whilst not all electric vehicles can charge at 22kW today, 2021 and 2022 will see more electric vehicle being launched that can take an 11kW and 22kW charging speed.
+Whilst not all electric vehicles can charge at 22kW today, more and more electric vehicles are being launched that can take an 11kW or 22kW charging speed.

 How does the landlord get reimbursed?

-Electric Car Chargers provide a solution that allows the resident to pay for the electricity they use to charge their vehicle, and this automatically reimburses the landlord for their supply.
+Electric Car Chargers UK Ltd provide a solution that allows the resident to pay for the electricity they use to charge their vehicle, and this automatically reimburses the landlord for their supply.